bennycortese/cluster-api-provider-azure/docs/proposals/20230612-node-os-image-caching.md

 For architectural details of where else the code could exist, the controller section makes the most sense since this proposal will be constantly modifying the state of our objects, but theoretically it could be largely put into hack with shell scripts and then a controller could simply be ordered to trigger that shell script, but this is less maintainable in the long run and not as preferred.
 We can put it in the AzureMachinePool controller or make it another controller, both are viable options and putting it in the AzureMachinePool controller will be faster to implement versus another controller will allow for a cleaner codebase overall.

-In terms of rollout strategies, we could prevent exposing the strategy altogether and just make it so that caching doesn't automatically rollout an update to all the other nodes.
-This would give users less customizability but in a typically expected use case this will effectively be the exact same end result.

 ## Upgrade Strategy